agrosjs/agros/README.md

 <img src="docs/images/providers.png" width="50%" style="display: block; margin: 0 auto;" />

+As you can see in the image above, each provider can depend on another provider by passing parameters with the provider class as a type annotation in the constructor.
+Thanks to the Khamsa runtime, these type annotation-based provider parameters are instantiated and made available when the web application starts.

 ### Components & Views

 <img src="docs/images/components.png" width="50%" style="display: block; margin: 0 auto;" />